SonOfAMom/middle.messenger.praktikum.yandex/README.md

 ### Messenger

 This is the complete source code and the build instructions for the Messenger app.
-The project isn't ready yet buy you already can:
+The project isn't ready yet but you already can:

 - Run it
 - See design prototype